Hatra: Art of Hatra

 According to John M. Rosenfield, the statuary of Hatra belong to the Parthian cultural sphere, with numerous similarities in terms of clothing, decorative elements or posture, which tend to be massive and frontal, with feet often splayed.
 The architecture of Hatra itself is generally seen as an example of Parthian architecture.
 Similarities can be seen with the Art of the Kushans as well, due either to direct cultural exchanges between the area of Mesopotamia and the Kushan Empire at that time, or from a common Parthian artistic background leading to similar types of representation.

 Modern Hatra

 Hatra was used as the setting for the opening scene in the 1973 film The Exorcist, and since 1985 has been a UNESCO World Heritage Site.

 The site was first surveyed by Walter Andrae of the German excavation team working in Assur from 1906 to 1911.
 But systematic excavations have been undertaken only from 1951 by Iraqi archeologists.
 From the 1980s, the Italian Archaeological Expedition, directed by R. Ricciardi Venco (University of Turin), made major discoveries at Hatra.
 The excavations were focused on an important house ("Building A"), located close to the Temenos, and on deep soundings in the Temenos central area.
 Now the Expedition is active in different projects regarding the preservation and development of the archaeological site.
 In 1990, a Polish expedition of the Polish Centre of Mediterranean Archaeology University of Warsaw recorded and studied the city's defense walls.
-The team was directed by Michał Gawlikowski (PCMA UW).